 Dogs with N/N genotype do not have this natural bobtail variant.
 They will most likely have normal length tails, though other genetic factors may affect tail length.
 They cannot transmit this natural bobtail variant to their offspring.

 Dogs with N/BT genotype are expected to have a natural bobtail.
 They may transmit this natural bobtail variant to 50% of their offspring.
-Matings between two N/BT dogs are expected to produce 50% puppies with natural bobtail and 25% puppies with the embryonic lethal BT/BT genotype (an expected 25% reduction in litter size).
+Matings between two N/BT dogs are expected to produce 50% puppies with natural bobtail, 25% puppies with normal length tails, and 25% puppies with the embryonic lethal BT/BT genotype (an expected 25% reduction in litter size).

 + $15 each additional test if ordering more than three coat color/fur type/bobtail tests on the same animal

-Genetic testing is recommended to verify and validate the natural bobtail status of dogs, especially if docking is allowed, and to help with breeding pair selection to eliminate the risk of reduced litter size.
-Testing for Natural Bobtail assists owners and breeders in identifying dogs that have this trait.
+Genetic testing is recommended to verify and validate the natural bobtail status of dogs, especially if docking is allowed, and to help with breeding pair selection to decrease the risk of reduced litter size and lethal deformities.
+Testing for natural bobtail assists owners and breeders in identifying dogs that have this trait.

 * Result unlikely to occur for live dogs; NBT is considered a homozygous lethal in utero.